Ernyoke/ervin-szilagyi-static-site/src/articles/ecs-custom-logging-with-fluentbit.md

     s3_key_format_tag_delimiters .-
 ```

-In case of Fargate tasks, this configuration file should be baked in the image, for which we will see an example below.
-Before that, we might have noticed that in our task definition above, we did not provide such a configuration file.
-The reason why we did not have to provide it, is that we are using a Fluent Bit image provided by AWS.
-This image has plugins for AWS services such as CloudWatch, Kinesis Firehose, S3.
-It also can generate configuration files based on the `logConfiguration` - `options` section for the Fluent Bit task definition.
-In this case, we would use the previous Fluentbit config file which we would bake inside our Docker image.
-The task definition would be as follows:
+For Fargate tasks, this configuration file should be baked into the image, as we will demonstrate below.
+Before that, you may have noticed that our previous task definition used with CloudWatch integration did not include such a configuration file.
+The reason we didn’t need to provide one is that we are using a Fluent Bit image provided by AWS.
+It can generate the configuration file based on the `logConfiguration` -> `options` section of the Fluent Bit task definition.
+For this example will stick to the hand-crafted Fluent Bit configuration file and we will bake it into our Docker image.
+The corresponding task definition would be as follows:

 ```json
 {